lincc-frameworks/RCW_Hackathon_2025_LSDB/README.md

 In this notebook we will learn how to:

-- Crossmatch custom list with objects
+- Crossmatch custom list of positions with Objects and diaObjects
 - Apply a simple function (flux to magnitude)
-- Show lightcurves
+- Show lightcurves for both Objects and diaObjects

 - ### [Notebook 5](Notebook_5.ipynb)